Dongfeng-He/FogComputing/README.md

 #### 2.1 Deployment of fog node
 The first step is the preparation of the Ubuntu OS for the fog node application.
 It is recommended to use VirtualBox to create a virtual machine with Ubuntu, because if you have successfully configure one fog node in a virtual machine, you can simply duplicate the virtual machine to create many virtual fog nodes quickly in one computer.
 If you use VirtualBox, it is important to set the network adapter of the virtual machines to `bridge mode` which can assign different IP addresses to different virtual machines.
-The necessary softwares and libraries required for fog node include Git, Pip3, Redis, Twisted and Celery.
+The necessary software and libraries required for fog node include Git, Pip3, Redis, Twisted and Celery.
 You can use terminal to finish the installation.
 Install git.
 ```javascript
 sudo apt-get update